-We spoke with four people using the service and a visiting health professional.
-We also spoke with seven members of staff, including the deputy manager, the chef and care staff.
+We spoke with one person using the service and six members of staff, including the registered manager, the regional manager, a registered nurse, the chef, a physiotherapist and care staff.
+We also spoke with two relatives and two health professionals over the phone.

 Some people living at the service were not able to fully verbalise their views with us.
 Due to people's needs, we spent time observing people with staff supporting them.
+We used the Short Observational Framework for Inspection (SOFI).
+SOFI is a way of observing care to help us understand the experience of people who could not talk with us.

 We reviewed a range of records.
-This included seven people's care records, medicine records, and further records relating to the quality assurance of the service, including audits and training records.
+This included four people's care records, medicine records, and further records relating to the quality assurance of the service, including audits and training records.